-The goal of a practice that adopts an EBP approach is to provide the most effective care they believe is available, (at that time) based on scientific findings.
+The goal of a practice that adopts an EBP approach is to provide the most effective care we believe is available, (at the present time) based on scientific findings.

-Choosing to incorporate evidence, is the opposite of how many clinics chose their Pillars of Service offerings.
+Choosing to incorporate scientific evidence, is the opposite of how many clinics chose their Pillars of Service Offerings.

-Other clinics may create 'fancy' services based on what's popular or trendy at the time, or offer services that will bring in the most money for the clinic or practitioner.
+Most clinics create 'fancy' services based on what's popular or trendy at the time, or offer services that will bring in the most money for the clinic or practitioner.

-Often, these other practices will provide treatments based on what the clients and patients are asking for, which may however, be bogus treatments.
+Often, these non-science-based practices will provide treatments based on what the clients and patients are asking for, which may however, be bogus treatments.

 For example, Reiki, Reflexology or Essential Oils are sometimes requested of us, at DPR&W, but those are not offered in our center because science does not support their efficacy.

-In science the term 'proven' is not an accurate word to use.
+In science the term 'proves' is not an accurate word to use.